 Creating a website citation in MLA format is made more accessible by the nine core elements.
 However, there are different types of websites you might find yourself citing in your MLA paper on Shakespeare.
 To keep life simple, explore how to create a website, blog, social media, and online video citation.

-Citing a Website and Web Page in MLA
+Cite a Website and Web Page in MLA

 When it comes to citing a website, it’s all about adapting the nine core elements system to fit your citation.
+Just as a reminder, the nine core elements include:

 Depending on the topic, you might find it helpful to add information from social media sites to your essay or paper.
 Be sure to double-check with your instructor first, but the basic format for a social media citation in MLA is pretty simple.